 ‘Not using sports psychology as a tool is like teaching geography without maps’

-Mitch Lyons, basketball coach and founder of Get Psyched, a non-profit organisation working to promote better mental health in student athletes.
+Mitch Lyons, basketball coach and founder of Get Psyched, a non-profit organization working to promote better mental health in student athletes.

 Sports psychology was once the preserve of professional athletes, but in recent years the number